skule/skule.ca/club-resources/club_affiliation.md

 <p></p>
 <div>
     <h3>Trial-Status Affiliation Application</h3>
     <p> If your club is not affiliated with EngSoc, you can for trial status affiliation with this form.
-The trial status affiliation will provide your club with all the same benefits as other affiliated clubs, except you will be subject to a lower maximum amount of funding. <a href="https://docs.google.com/forms/d/e/1FAIpQLSdqFgPQ3vC_FNfJZBJN2LBJSfQoilr-W82-z5wNw4aaEjEeiQ/viewform" target="_blank">Apply here</a> </p>
+The trial status affiliation will provide your club with all the same benefits as other affiliated clubs, except you will be subject to a lower maximum amount of funding. <a href="https://docs.google.com/forms/d/e/1FAIpQLSdqFgPQ3vC_FNfJZBJN2LBJSfQoilr-W82-z5wNw4aaEjEeiQ/viewform">Apply here</a> </p>
 </div>
 <div>
     <h3>Trial-Status to Full-Status Affiliation Application</h3>
-    <p> If your club has held trial status affiliation for at least four months, you can apply for full status affiliation with this form. <a href="https://docs.google.com/forms/d/e/1FAIpQLSf7BiDly8Jg5F4iy-RmVEaFZFg92FBB2Ft4d4yOs-bpp9nVvg/viewform" target="_blank">Apply here</a> </p>
+    <p> If your club has held trial status affiliation for at least four months, you can apply for full status affiliation with this form. <a href="https://docs.google.com/forms/d/e/1FAIpQLSf7BiDly8Jg5F4iy-RmVEaFZFg92FBB2Ft4d4yOs-bpp9nVvg/viewform">Apply here</a> </p>
 </div>
 <div>
-    <h3>Full-Status Re-affiliation Application</h3> If your club has held full status affiliation previously, you can apply for full status affiliation with this form. <p> <a href="https://docs.google.com/forms/d/e/1FAIpQLSe-oOEtFk2uQsgA3nj9wq1AaI5vAbtUOOYtbpWQcyGG628fxQ/viewform" target="_blank">Apply here</a> </p>
+    <h3>Full-Status Re-affiliation Application</h3> If your club has held full status affiliation previously, you can apply for full status affiliation with this form. <p> <a href="https://docs.google.com/forms/d/e/1FAIpQLSe-oOEtFk2uQsgA3nj9wq1AaI5vAbtUOOYtbpWQcyGG628fxQ/viewform">Apply here</a> </p>
 </div>
 <div>
     <h3>UTSU Affiliation</h3>